-"The next best thing to a relaxing day in your own home is a stay at Moore House, where the hospitality is thorough and refreshing.
+"The next best thing to a relaxing day in your own home is a stay at Moore House Bed and Breakfast, where the hospitality is thorough and refreshing.
 Anything you can imagine you might need, Tim will have thought of it.
 Proximity to the K-State campus is nice, too.
-As Tim says, 'It's a 30-second walk to campus if you get the green light at Anderson Avenue; 90 seconds if you don't.'"
+As Tim says, 'It's a 30-second walk to campus if you get the green light at Anderson Avenue; 90 seconds if you don't."

 Officials of the Kansas Bed and Breakfast Association have inspected and approved Moore House as meeting its standard of quality and service.

-The guest living room of the home features a Chippendale secretary desk, a camel back sofa upholsered with Italian tapestry and a family heirloom (far left) -- an original Eastlake Victorian bookcase from the 1850s.
+The guest living room of Moore House Bed and Breakfast features a Chippendale secretary desk, a camel-back sofa upholstered with Italian tapestry, and a family heirloom (far left) — an original Eastlake Victorian bookcase from the 1850s.

 Enjoy your breakfast served in a formal dining room.
 Wake up to the smell of freshly brewed coffee.
 Your breakfast is served a few steps from your bedroom and bath.
-There are no stairs to deal with inside Moore House, however the front porch has three steps.
-High speed wifi internet access is provided.
+There are no stairs to deal with inside Moore House Bed and Breakfast.
+However, the front porch has three steps.
+High-speed Wi-Fi internet access is provided.

 Guests from China (above) visit their son attending K-State.
 Innkeeper Tim Lindemuth (left) helped them start their daily adventure with breakfast served outside in the courtyard.
-Moore House is a wonderful stay for K-State alumni, fans attending K-State football and basketball games, and business travelers to Manhattan, Kansas.
+Moore House Bed and Breakfast is a wonderful stay for K-State alumni, fans attending K-State football and basketball games, and business travelers to Manhattan, Kansas.

 Please note that the innkeeper has one small dog in the home.